AnthonydcHo/post-install-config/README.md

 <img src="https://i.imgur.com/aRLt2q0.png" height="80%" width="80%"
 <br />
 <br />
-Configuring Departments for ticket visability to sysadmin.
-Admin Panel > Agents > Departments > Create Dept:  <br/>
+Configuring Departments for ticket visability to sysadmin. in Admin Panel > Agents > Departments > Give Top Level Department > we can name it SysAdmins:   <br/>
 <img src="https://i.imgur.com/sxQB0bC.png" height="80%" width="80%"
 <br />
 <br />
 Configuring Teams for teams for different departments.
-In this situation we will use a online banking team.
-Admin Panel > Agents > Teams (Pull Agents from different Departments):  <br/>
+In this situation we will use and name it online banking team. in Admin Panel > Agents > Teams (Pull Agents from different Departments):  <br/>
 <img src="https://i.imgur.com/HB7NXYv.png" height="80%" width="80%"
 <br />
 <br />
-Configuring for anyone to create tickets.
-Admin Panel > Settings -> User Settings (UNCHECK: unregistered users can create tickets) Registration Required: Require registration and login to create tickets:  <br/>
+Configuring for anyone to create tickets. in Admin Panel > Settings -> User Settings > UNCHECK: unregistered users can create tickets.
+For lab purposes this is what we want:  <br/>
 <img src="https://i.imgur.com/aLWoQjm.png" height="80%" width="80%"
 <br />
 <br />
 Configuring Agents/Workers, in this situation these are the actual workers in help desk.
 We can name our agents Jane Doe and John Doe.
-Admin Panel > Agents > Create.
-We can set up Jane for support/sysadmin department and Supreme Admin Access (will have all permissions, we will not uncheck any boxes) online banking team:  <br/>
+In Admin Panel > Agents > Create.
+We can set up Jane for primary sysadmin and Supreme Admin Access (will have all permissions, we will not uncheck any boxes) > online banking team:  <br/>
 <img src="https://i.imgur.com/tnnwAeD.png" height="80%" width="80%"
 <br />
 <br />